 - Fixed and dilated pupils

 - Collapse or coma

-First aid can be provided if you are concerned that your dog is suffering from hypothermia.
+Provide first aid if you are concerned that your dog is suffering from hypothermia.
 Gradual rewarming with a blanket or hot water bottles is safest.
-Seek veterinary care if you believe that your dog is suffering from severe hypothermia, or if your pet is showing symptoms other than shivering or mild lethargy.
+Seek veterinary care if you believe that your dog is suffering from moderate or severe hypothermia, or if your pet is showing symptoms other than shivering or mild lethargy.

 While a person should know better than to run out onto a frozen pond, your dog won't realize the potential danger.
 The Massachusetts Emergency Management Agency recommends that dogs be kept on a leash around bodies of water in the winter.
 Pets that run free can also become disoriented and lost in a snowy environment because they won't be able to recognize familiar landmarks.